cvrebert/notes/blog/bootstrap.md

 * Malformed HTML
 * Not adhering to the DOM structure prescribed by the docs
 * Not including jQuery
+* Many duplicate issues
+  * Duplicates of issues fixed in `master` and thus closed

 And thus I had the germ of the idea for [LMVTFY](https://github.com/cvrebert/lmvtfy) and [Bootlint](https://github.com/twbs/bootlint)
 I was (and still mostly am) enfatuated with Scala at the time, so I used this as an excuse to learn and try out Akka and Spray (I mean, the actor model is the future, right?)